awsdocs/aws-cloud-map-developer-guide/doc_source/access-control-overview.md

 The following are the basic policy elements:
 + **Resource** – You use an Amazon Resource Name \(ARN\) to identify the resource that the policy applies to\.
 For more information, see [ARNs for AWS Cloud Map Resources](#access-control-resources)\.
 + **Action** – You use action keywords to identify resource actions that you want to allow or deny\.
 For example, depending on the specified `Effect`, the `servicediscovery:CreateHttpNamespace` permission allows or denies a user the ability to perform the AWS Cloud Map [CreateHttpNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreateHttpNamespace.html) action\.
 + **Effect** – You specify the effect, either allow or deny, when a user tries to perform the action on the specified resource\.
 If you don't explicitly grant access to an action, access is implicitly denied\.
-You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
+You can also explicitly deny access to a resource, which you might do to make sure that a user can't access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 AWS Cloud Map doesn't support resource\-based policies\.

 For more information about IAM policy syntax and descriptions, see the [IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.